dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 #### Cross-validation

 There are different variations of the cross-validation approach.
-The most well-known one is K-fold cross-validation.
-However, blindly using K-fold cross-validation without considering different assumptions can reach different conclusions.
-For interested readers should look into [Sckit-learn](https://scikit-learn.org/stable/modules/cross_validation.html) documentation which provides API for the following cross-validation methods:
+The most well-known ones are K-fold cross-validation and Leave-one-out cross-validation (LOOCV).
+However, blindly using these techniques without considering different assumptions can reach different conclusions.
+For example in case of a classification problem, if your dataset is severely imbalanced stratified K-fold should be used.
+Interested readers should look into [Sckit-learn](https://scikit-learn.org/stable/modules/cross_validation.html) documentation which provides API for the following cross-validation methods:

-- K-fold cross-validation
+- K-fold
+- Repeated K-Fold
+- Leave One Out
+- Leave P Out
+- Stratified k-fold
+- Stratified Shuffle Split
+- Group k-fold
+- StratifiedGroupKFold
+- Leave One Group Out
+- Leave P Groups Out

--
+- Group Shuffle Split

 <!-- >### Sampling Methods